 Saltwater Fishing Licenses

-A saltwater fishing license is required for all person fishing or possessing fish in saltwater areas of Alabama.
-The same exemptions apply as for freshwater licenses.
+A saltwater fishing license is required for all persons fishing or possessing fish in saltwater areas of Alabama.
+The same exemptions apply to freshwater licenses.
 Prices are below.
 Source: Outdoor Alabama, the website of the Alabama Department of Natural Resources.

 Resident Fishing Licences

-Saltwater resident fishing licenses pricing varies according to the type of license and duration.
-The prices, and relevant discounted licenses, are set out below.
+Saltwater resident fishing license pricing varies according to the type of license and duration.
+The prices and relevant discounted licenses are set out below.

 |Fishing License Type||Annual||Trip||Pier||Spear fishing||Disabled||Disabled veterans||Senior|

 As for freshwater fishing licenses in Alabama, non-residents do pay higher prices than Alabama resident anglers.
 Prices are listed below.
 The discounts for disabled military veterans, the disabled, and seniors don’t apply to non-resident licenses.

 ($48.10 for Florida residents and $91.10 for Louisiana residents)